Starting from ground zero with your workout program? Looking to get as strong as possible as quickly as possible?

 Which move will allow you to exert more force?

-- An exercise that strictly uses your biceps only..
+- An exercise that only uses your biceps

 Clearly the latter.
 The main compound exercises that are a must-have for any guy who wants to build strength include: